The Merchant of Venice: Cultural references

 Edmond Haraucourt, French playwright and poet, was commissioned in the 1880s by the actor and theatrical director Paul Porel to make a French-verse adaptation of The Merchant of Venice.
 His play Shylock, first performed at the Théâtre de l'Odéon in December 1889, had incidental music by the French composer Gabriel Fauré, later incorporated into an orchestral suite of the same name.

 St. John Ervine wrote a sequel play, The Lady of Belmont, in 1924, in which the characters from Shakespeare's work reunite ten years after the events of the earlier play.

 Ralph Vaughan Williams' choral work Serenade to Music (1938) draws its text from the discussion about music and the music of the spheres in act V, scene 1.

 In both versions of the comic film To Be or Not to Be (1942 and 1983) the character "Greenberg", specified as a Jew in the later version, gives a recitation of the "Hath not a Jew eyes?" speech to Nazi soldiers.

 The rock musical Fire Angel was based on the story of the play, with the scene changed to the Little Italy district of New York.
 It was performed in Edinburgh in 1974 and in a revised form at Her Majesty's Theatre, London, in 1977.
 Braham Murray directed.

 Arnold Wesker's play The Merchant (1976) is a reimagining of Shakespeare's story.
-In this retelling, Shylock and Antonio are friends and share a disdain for the crass anti-Semitism of the Christian community's laws.
+In this retelling, Shylock and Antonio are friends and share a disdain for the crass antisemitism of the Christian community's laws.

 David Henry Wilson's play Shylock's Revenge, was first produced at the University of Hamburg in 1989, and follows the events in The Merchant of Venice.
 In this play Shylock gets his wealth back and becomes a Jew again.

-The Star Trek franchise sometimes quote and paraphrase Shakespeare, including The Merchant of Venice.
+The Star Trek franchise sometimes quotes and paraphrases Shakespeare, including The Merchant of Venice.
 One example is the Shakespeare-aficionado Chang in Star Trek VI: The Undiscovered Country (1991), a Klingon, who quotes Shylock.

 Steven Spielberg's Schindler's List (1993) depicts SS Lieutenant Amon Göth quoting Shylock's "Hath not a Jew eyes?" speech when deciding whether to rape his Jewish maid.